 July – a good time to visit Sweden?
 Sweden in July means balmy weather and long days.
-And there are usually many outdoor events.
-However, because of the pandemic, many celebrations will be scaled back or postponed till 2022.
-And a few have been canceled.
+And there are usually many outdoor events, including three outdoor concerts and a horse show.
+Check out these five good reasons to visit Sweden in July!

 Sweden in July – Events